mzargham/Scientific-Research-Ontology/README.md

 ## Contents

+- **[Motivation](https://github.com/mzargham/Scientific-Research-Ontology/blob/main/why.md)**: Exploration of the motivation and method for decomposition the lanscape of scientific research as an institutional ecology.

 - **[Actor Types](https://github.com/mzargham/Scientific-Research-Ontology/blob/main/actors.md)**: Detailed descriptions of the entities participating in the scientific research ecosystem, including their roles, contributions, and examples.

 - **[Subprocesses](https://github.com/mzargham/Scientific-Research-Ontology/blob/main/subprocesses.md)**: An overview of the processes underpinning scientific research, detailing each subprocess's purpose and function.